jaichandra/svg-textarea/README.md

 # \<svg-textarea\>

-A Polymer 2 element for converting an SVG <text> element to a an editable multi-line textarea
+A Polymer 2 element for converting any SVG <text> element into an editable multi-line textarea.

 ## Usage